origo-map/origo-documentation/content/settings.md

 `img` | string | URL or file path to an image.
 `text` | string | Text to be displayed.
 `url` | string | Sets the URL for a link.
-`urlText` | string | The text to display for the link set in the url option.

 ### mapGrid